 How much revenue would be lost in the delay?
 What if a competitor got to market first with a connected product?

-Being a first mover with an IoT product can be a major advantage.
+Being a first mover with a connected product in your industry can be a major advantage.
 When end users have connected products embedded in their context - whether as consumers or business users - it’s hard to dislodge the incumbents as switching costs tend to be high.

 Calculate and Compare the TCO of Building vs. Buying an IoT Platform

 Use this Free Calculator from MachNation to Test Different Build vs. Buy Scenarios

 To help you project the costs of building an IoT platform vs. buying one, we’ve brought in MachNation, the industry’s only independent, hands-on, benchmarking lab for IoT platforms.

 MachNation's easy-to-use TCO calculator compares the 5-year total cost of building an enterprise-grade platform versus buying one as a service from a vendor.

 Step 1: Input your projected number of devices for 5 years.

 Step 2: Watch results change as you modify assumptions.

 Step 3: Enable advanced input to tweak your scenario more.